Responsibility &

 Our Policies

-At Lactalis American Group we are proud of our ambition to be an employer of choice.
-During our journey over the past 18 months, we have made some big changes to our policies, programs and systems.
-To guide our development, we have established 6 key performance indicators.
+At Lactalis American Group, we are proud of our ambition to be an employer of choice.
+During our journey, we’ve made enhancements to our policies, programs and systems.
+We’ve invested in our employees and facilities to continuously improve our work environment.
+We’ve established four key performance indicators to guide our development.
 They are:

 %